Board of Directors

 Doctor Avila Urizar graduated from Francisco Marroquin University Medical School in 1997 and came to the United States in 1998 .
-She moved to the Boston, Massachusetts in 2001 and started working in teaching Spanish medical terminology to third and fourth year medical students at Harvard University Medical School, later working in clinical research and volunteering at the Spanish Clinic at the Brigham and Women’s Hospital in Boston, Massachusetts.
+She moved to the Boston, Massachusetts in 2001 and started working in teaching Spanish medical terminology to third and fourth year medical students at Harvard University Medical School.
 She worked as an Instructor at Harvard Medical School for first year medical and dental school students on how to perform a proper medical interview.
 She has worked as research assistant with Dr. Leonel Rodriguez in pediatric gastroenterology and finally as research assistant for Dr. Zeina El Chemali MD, MPh from the Behavioral Neurology Unit at Brigham and Women’s Hospital.
 She is currently working at Brigham and Women's Hospital, Harvard Univeristy Medical School in the interpretation Department.
-Her interests and work has always been oriented towards public health with concentration in the areas of primary care, preventive medicine and health education.

 Mr. Urizar was born in Guatemala City.
 He is an Industrial Engineer with a master’s in business and administration.
 He has more than 25 years of experience in the fields of manufacturing processes of clothing, automotive part, quality control , logistics of operation and technical training for large corporations.
 From 2004 to 2010 he served as the director of all Industrial projects for Estrategias de Inversión, a consulting group in Guatemala City.
 During this period he helped develop port regulations, workflows and preliminary studies for the development of national laws.
 He has extensive experience in the academic field.
 From 2005 to 2016 he served as professor in the Engineering and Business Departments of the Rafael Landívar Universidad , universidad de San Carlos de Guatemala (USAC), Atlantic International University (AIU), and Universidad Da Vinci de Guatemala (UDV).
 He served also as Student advisor In Free Enterprise Program of the Rafael Landivar University.
 This program concentrated on promoting technical support to micro economic enterprises for the production of products in rural areas , specifically is San Juan La Laguna, Rabinal.
 From 2013 to 2015 he served as Chairman of the Industrial Engineering Division , Engineering Department of Rafael Landivar UniversityA